Toaster22/Azure-Basic-to-Standard-LB-Upgrade-output-example/README.md

 # Azure Basic to Standard LB Upgrade

+## Overview
+This is the process for upgrading a Basic Public IP Address and Basic Load Balancer to Standard SKU versions.
+Output has been included to show a successful migration process.
+The process will use the AzureBasicLoadBalancerUpgrade PowerShell module.

 ## Before getting started
-Make sure to review [Upgrade from Basic to Standard with PowerShell - Common Questions](https://learn.microsoft.com/en-us/azure/load-balancer/upgrade-basic-standard-with-powershell) document for a list of Common Questions, Unsupported Scenarios, Installation, Pre and Post-Migration steps, and module usage.
+Make sure to review [Upgrade from Basic to Standard with PowerShell](https://learn.microsoft.com/en-us/azure/load-balancer/upgrade-basic-standard-with-powershell) document for a list of Common Questions, Unsupported Scenarios, Installation, Pre and Post-Migration steps, and module usage.
 The information below is from this document.

 >[!Important]
+> Disclaimer
+> - This is for demonstration purposes only.
+I am not responsible for any issues you may run into during this process.
+> - Again, review Microsoft's public process document before completing this process.
+[Upgrade from Basic to Standard with PowerShell](https://learn.microsoft.com/en-us/azure/load-balancer/upgrade-basic-standard-with-powershell)
-> - I am not responsible for any issues you may run into during this process.
-Open an [Azure Support Ticket](https://learn.microsoft.com/en-us/azure/azure-portal/supportability/how-to-create-azure-support-request) if have any questions or if you're experiencing any issues.
+> - Open an [Azure Support Ticket](https://learn.microsoft.com/en-us/azure/azure-portal/supportability/how-to-create-azure-support-request) if have any questions or if you're experiencing any issues.

+>[!NOTE]
-> - This process WILL cause downtime.
-The backend is being migrated from a Basic Load Balancer to a Standard Load Balancer during the upgrade process.
-Again, this WILL cause application downtime.
+> - The backend is being migrated from a Basic Load Balancer to a Standard Load Balancer during the upgrade process.
+> - This process ***WILL*** cause downtime.
+Plan accordingly.

 ## Module Installation